Khaleed/ShootEmUp/README.md

+# ShootEmUp

 ## Why?

-Pick up higher-level problem solving skills and dive deeper into writing functional JavaScript using the better parts of ES2015/ES2016 by making a real-time action game from scratch.
+- Pick up higher-level problem solving skills.
+- Dive deeper into writing functional JavaScript using the better parts of ES2015/ES2016.
+- Making a real-time action game from scratch.

 ## Game Logic

-This is a bare-bones implementation of the classic shooting game Space Invaders.
-The player must shoot all the invaders before they reach the player to win.
-The invaders randomly keep shooting and slowly move towards the player.
+- This is a bare-bones implementation of the classic shooting game _Space Invaders_.
+- The player must shoot all the invaders before they reach the player to win.
+- The invaders randomly keep shooting and slowly move towards the player.

 ## Approach

-Drawing on the canvas, the game loop, and collision detection are all done without any libraries or frameworks.
-This project was written in a functional programming style using ideas borrowed from Clojure and Elm.
-It's not purely functional because of the limitations of JavaScript and I/O being inheritently impure.
-Instead of deep cloning objects and arrays, one could use a persistent data structure library such as MORI.
+- Drawing on the canvas, the game loop, and collision detection are all done without any libraries or frameworks.
+- This project was written in a functional programming style using ideas borrowed from [Clojure](https://clojure.org/) and [Elm Architecture](https://guide.elm-lang.org/architecture/).
+- It's not purely functional because of the limitations of JavaScript and [I/O](https://en.wikipedia.org/wiki/Input/output) being inheritently impure.
+- Instead of deep cloning objects and arrays, one could use a persistent data structure library such as MORI.

+## Play

+Play the game on http://Khaleed.github.io/ShootEmUp

-## Instructions
+## Installation

 ### Dependencies